khaors/geocompr/main.md

 ## Introduction

 This chapter is about reading and writing geographic data.
-Geographic data *import* is a [*sine qua non*](https://en.wikipedia.org/wiki/Sine_qua_non) for geocomputational software because without data real-world applications are impossible.
+Geographic data *import* is an essential part of geocomputational software because without data real-world applications are impossible.
 The skills taught in this book will enable you to *add value* to data meaning that, for others to benefit from the results, data *output* is also vital.
 These two processes go hand-in-hand and are referred to as I/O --- short for input/output --- in Computer Science [@gillespie_efficient_2016].
 Hence the title of this chapter.